Water on Venus: Recent studies

-Venus' cloud data prove that Venus' clouds contain a small amount of water, possibly proving that Venus once had a functioning water cycle.
+Venus's cloud data suggest that Venus's clouds contain a small amount of water, indicating that Venus may have had a functioning water cycle.
 Using image data from Magellan, scientists could fill lowlands of Venus' surface area with water, leaving only Venusian continents visible.
-This maneuver done in the test further proved Venus could have had land, meaning that terrestrial animals could have roamed Venus at some time.
 The test also used measurements from the Pioneer Venus project from the 1980s.
 Scientists concluded from data that Venus could have been exposed to much sunlight for two months, and then no light for two months, evaporating or freezing leftover liquids on Venus' surface.
 Later, this would destroy water-vapor molecules as the Sun's ultraviolet radiation would spread rapidly on Venus over time, removing crucial elements from Venus' atmosphere, including hydrogen, which is an important molecule in liquids.
 Hydrogen later was stripped from Venus, creating a runaway greenhouse effect because there was no water.

-GISS also proved that Venus had drier land than modern day Earth.
+However, a study from 2023 concluded that only hypothetical habitable eras that ended prior to 3 billion years ago are consistent with argon, oxygen, water vapor, and carbon monoxide concentrations in Venus’s modern atmosphere.
+Furthermore, a study from 2024 found that Venusian volcanic gases have at most a 6% water mole fraction, which is substantially drier than terrestrial magmas degassed at similar conditions.
+This indicates that Venus never had oceans on its surface and has likely been a inhospitable world for its entire history.

 Geological surface feature hints

 The Magellan probe detected valleys and channels on Venus, which directly links to erosion of land, sedimentary deposits, and most recently and commonly volcanic activity and tectonic activity.

-Most common studies of Venus' surface via the Magellan probe prove that Venus has valleys and channels, which are not directly connected to volcanic activity, but may be linked to tectonic activity on Venus.
+Studies of Venus' surface via the Magellan probe indicate that Venus has valleys and channels, which are not directly connected to volcanic activity, but may be linked to tectonic activity on Venus.
 Asteroid impacts on Venus are another common phenomenon that could have shaped Venus' surface to evolve with these geological features, although such an asteroid would have to be huge because asteroids burn up in Venus's atmosphere and pass through clouds sulfuric and other acids.